MicrosoftDocs/power-platform/power-platform/admin/use-pay-as-you-go.md

 You can turn off pay-as-you-go for an environment at any time by doing either of the following:

-1. Remove the environment from a billing policy by going to the Power Platform admin center -&gt; Billing Policies page and editing the billing policy.
+1. Remove the environment from a billing policy by going to the Power Platform admin center > Billing Policies page and editing the billing policy.

 **OR**